AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 different manners through the other possible output formats.
-The :option:`xcov`, :option:`html`, and :option:`dhtml` formats produce a set of annotated source files, in the directory where |gcv| is launched unless overriden with a :ref:`--output-dir option <cov-outdir>`.
+The :option:`xcov`, :option:`html`, and :option:`dhtml` formats produce a set of annotated source files, in the directory where |gcv| is launched unless overriden with a :option:`--output-dir` option.
 Even though presented on sources, the annotations remain representative of object coverage metrics, synthesized for all the instructions associated with each source line.